narendrago999/marketing/README.md

 ## 4. Terraform Configuration:

-* Navigate to the `terraform-configs` folder in fabric starter kit.
+* Navigate to the `terraform-configs` folder in fabric starter kit repository.
-* After setting the values below, upload the following metadata files containing the configuration below.
-Each module in the Terraform setup reads **CSV files** to create resources dynamically.
+* Each module in the `terraform-configs` directory reads data from CSV metadata files to dynamically create resources.

----
+* Below you can find all the modules.

 ### 4.1 Resource Group Module:

+To configure the **Resource Group Module**, you need to upload the following metadata file:

-### 🔹 resource\_group\_variables.csv
+### 🔹 File : resource\_group\_variables.csv

 | Column Name               | Description                                          |
 | ------------------------- | ---------------------------------------------------- |